 Interventional cardiology procedures also include the implantation of pacemakers.
 These small devices, inserted under the skin in the chest, help arrhythmia and heart failure patients maintain a healthy heart rate and rhythm.

-Patients who need interventional cardiology procedures such as stents, defibrillators or bypass surgery are referred or transported to partner hospital Fletcher Allen Health Care.
+Patients who need interventional cardiology procedures such as stents, defibrillators or bypass surgery are referred or transported to partner hospital The University of Vermont Medical Center.

 A coronary angiogram is a special X-ray test.
 It’s done to find out if your coronary arteries are blocked or narrowed, where and by how much.
 An angiogram can help your doctor see if you need treatment such as angioplasty or stent, coronary artery bypass surgery (CABG) or medical therapy.